 Disabled people are a diverse group: but loneliness is a common experience

-And a new report from the British Red Cross: Lonely and left behind shows that 35% of UK adults are concerned their loneliness will get worse – with communities, such as disabled people, feeling particularly worried.
+And a report from the British Red Cross: Lonely and left behind shows that 35% of UK adults are concerned their loneliness will get worse – with communities, such as disabled people, feeling particularly worried.

 While each disabled person is unique in terms of the personal circumstances they face, loneliness is a common and destructive factor.
 Getting the right support is so important.